bennysalo/placement-and-recidivism/README.md

 The project will be more closely described on Open Science Framework.
 See https://osf.io/zun3y/ for page for this study.

 Files are currently being resturctured into a R Package structure.
-The approach we are following is documented in /old_analyses.
-Better documentation to come shortly (2018-05-04).
+Analyses that are done with data not publicly available are and will be documented in /data-raw

+(Readme updated "`r Sys.Date()`")